 Selling and distribution expenses consist primarily of shipping and other transportation costs incurred delivering merchandise to customers and from customers returning merchandise, merchant processing fees, and customer service.

-We expect selling and distribution expenses to fluctuate as a percentage of net sales reflecting pressure input cost pressures, particularly freight charges and fuel surcharges, from elevated return rates due to consumer behavior, investments in international markets to offer hassle-free returns, as well as increases in shipping costs, partially offset by efficiencies realized from optimized shipping methods.
+We expect selling and distribution expenses to fluctuate as a percentage of net sales reflecting input cost pressures, particularly freight charges and fuel surcharges, from elevated return rates due to consumer behavior, investments in international markets to offer hassle-free returns, partially offset by efficiencies realized from optimized shipping methods.